Chris Muryn

 AIA, CNU

 Chris has served as a commissioner on the Historic District Commission of Charlotte (2019-2022).
+He was the co-chair for tours and programing for the Congress for a New Urbanism’s (CNU) Congress 31 in Charlotte, NC putting together over 27 tours of the city and the surrounding area with his team.
 He frequently is a guest critique with both the UNC Charlotte Architecture and Urban Design programs.
 He and his wife Lesley, are avid bicyclists as they bike around town, hauling around their two sons Miles and Anderson and dog Ramsey.
 They both volunteer regularly with Sustain Charlotte, a local bike advocacy group, and the creator of Biketoberfest, the event where they met.